Structure of the workshop/summer school

 lecture room at the Estonian Biocentre at Tartu University, Riia 26b.
 Powerpoint slides can be used.
 For a smooth run of these

-poster talks, they are asked to bring their talks on a memory stick or
+poster talks, they are asked to bring their talks on a memory stick.

 Posters can be printed at Kaanoni Koopiakeskus, W.Struve 3.
 On-line submisssions of posters for printing is possible.
-The organisers cannot give any guarantee for timely printimg of posters.
-Early submissions of postersto print out is encouraged.
+The organisers cannot give any guarantee for timely printing of posters.
+Early submissions of posters to print out is thus highly encouraged.

 i.e. after the lecture part and allow the participants to refresh their brains and to have first discussions of the projects in

-an informal setting.There will also be an evening walk through the old city.
+an informal setting.There will also be an evening walk through the old city on Saturday 11th.